 One of the most common questions we hear is, How do timber frame homes differ from log homes?
 The biggest difference is how the wood is used.

 Log homes are built by simply stacking logs horizontally.
 This creates the walls—and a very distinct look.
 The look of timber frame homes might not be as easily recognizable because different exterior materials might be used, giving it a different profile compared to the interior.
 In a log home, however, the look of the home’s interior is the same as the look of the exterior.

 Why Timber Frames?

 There are many advantages to choosing custom timber framing.
 Timber framing is suitable for just about any style and shape of building.
 Its versatile open-air design makes it ideal for large spaces like a public library or riding arena.
 And the warmth of natural wood makes it a great choice for more private, personal spaces like a spa or restaurant.

 Timber framing also offers the flexibility of customization.
 From a grand, formal look to a modern, chic vibe, there’s truly no limit to what you can design and build.

 Timber framing is friendly to the environment.
 Timber is a natural, renewable resource, and our suppliers plant as many as 10 times the number of trees they cut down.
 A timber frame home paired with structural insulated panels (SIPs) is energy efficient.
 Unlike in a standard framed or stick-built home, SIPs don’t have the thermal breaks created by studs as 16-inch centers.
 This allows for reduced energy costs.

 Last but certainly not least, timber frame construction is low maintenance.
 Even 100 years later, you’ll have a beautiful, structurally sound, and energy efficient structure.

-If you have more questions about timber frame construction, connect with our expert team.
-We’re here to share our knowledge and help you take the next step in your timber frame journey!
+If you have more questions about custom timber framing, connect with our expert team.
+We’re here to share our knowledge and help you take the next step in your timber frame construction journey!